-They are looking for reviewers who can write comprehensive and insightful book reviews that add to the conversation.
-Initially, you will work as a non-paid reviewer who has to prove their skill to become a paid reviewer.
-Once you are hired, they pay $10 to $50, depending on how in-depth the review is.
+Initially, you will have to work as a non-paid reviewer to prove your skill.
+Once you are hired, they pay $10 to $50 per review, depending on how in-depth the review is.

-To join them, submit your application here.
-While doing so, provide as much information as you can, including links to your social media accounts and other sources where you have previously written reviews.
+To join them, submit your application here & provide as much information as you can, including links to your social media accounts and previously written reviews.

 Get Paid With Free Books – 7 Companies that Provide Free Books

 Book Browse is an online magazine website that provides book reviews, reading guides on adult fiction, non-fiction, and some books for young adults.
 It is a great platform to receive free books for writing reviews & they are always looking for talented reviewers.